 12 – Zion National Park – definitely ranks as one of our favorite National Parks and is located just 42 miles from St. George.
 Zion National Park has a free shuttle that runs March to late November to alleviate traffic.
 Some of our favorite kid friendly hikes are: Weeping Rock, Emerald Pools, and Pa'rus Trail.

-Find Fee Free Days Here as well as info on how 4th graders can get a free annual pass and those 62+ can get a lifetime pass for just $10, price will increase to $80 soon.
+Find Fee Free Days Here as well as info on how 4th graders can get a free annual pass.

 Location: 1 Zion Park Blvd.
 State Route 9, Springdale

-13 - Tuacahn Theater - Tuacahn holds some of the most amazing concerts and musicals in this beautiful outdoor theater.
+13 – Tuacahn Theater – Tuacahn holds some of the most amazing concerts and musicals in this beautiful outdoor theater.
 Plus, if you watch, you can find some pretty awesome deals.
 We saw Beauty and Beast in the past and happened to get a deal for free kids tickets.
 Our tickets ended up costing around $15 per person after this discount.
-Just be sure to check out their discount section here for available deals.
+Here's some ways to save:

 Cost: Varies based on the show